galaxyproject/iwc/workflows/data-fetching/sra-manifest-to-concatenated-fastqs/README.md

 # SRA manifest to concatenated fastqs

-This workflow takes as input a SRA manifest from SRA Run Selector and generate a single fastq or pair of fastq per sample (present in the SRA manifest with a column of user's choice).
+This workflow takes as input a SRA manifest from SRA Run Selector (or a tabular with a header line) and generate a single fastq or pair of fastq per sample (present in the SRA manifest with a column of user's choice).

 ## Input dataset

 - The workflow needs a single input which is a tabular with one column with SRA number and one column with sample identifier.
+The tabular must have a header line.

 ## Input values